-LVH causes a similar pattern of repolarisation abnormalities as LBBB, with ST elevation in the leads with deep S-waves (usually V1-3) and ST depression/T-wave inversion in the leads with tall R waves (I, aVL, V5-6).
+LVH causes a similar pattern of repolarization abnormalities as LBBB, with ST elevation in the leads with deep S-waves (usually V1-3) and ST depression/T-wave inversion in the leads with tall R waves (I, aVL, V5-6).

 Click here to find out more about LVH.

 This is an ECG pattern of residual ST elevation and deep Q waves seen in patients with previous myocardial infarction.
-It associated with extensive myocardial damage and paradoxical movement of the left ventricular wall during systole.
+It is associated with extensive myocardial damage and paradoxical movement of the left ventricular wall during systole.